-In the three years since I started Flipping Pages, the iPad has been released and new digital publishing options for magazine publishers are added every day.
+In the four years since I started Flipping Pages, the iPad has been released and new digital publishing options for magazine publishers are added every day.
 And yet print is still around, both for commercial publishers and for a rapidly growing band of independents hell bent on proving that print has a future.

 My role might have broadened, but my concerns are still the same.
-I want to help publishers, editors and designers to think about all the formats available, encourage them to invest the time and resources needed to produce viable crossmedia magazines, playing to the strengths of the content platforms most appropriate to their readers.
+I want to help publishers, editors and designers to think about all the formats available, encourage them to invest the time and resources needed to produce viable multiplatform magazines, playing to the strengths of the content platforms most appropriate to their readers.

 Please share your views, your news, examples of best (or worst) practice and help find the future for magazines in pixels and print.

 For more about the training and consultancy we offer, take a look at the Flipping Pages Media website.

 For daily publishing updates follow @Flipping_Pages on Twitter.